DecTrain: Deciding When to Train a Monocular Depth DNN Online: Experimental Setup

 \subsubsection{Monocular depth DNN ($\theta_{k}\rightarrow\theta_{k+1}$)}

-If DecTrain decides to take the train action, we follow the online training process $\mathcal{G}$ used in previous work~\cite{vodisch2023codeps}.
-In detail, the depth decoder is trained for one step using a self-supervised loss composed of the photometric error, structural similarity, and edge-aware smoothness~\cite{vodisch2023codeps}.
-We use provided SLAM pose estimates~\cite{dai2017scannet, xiao2013sun3d} and Adam optimizer with learning rate of 0.0001 on a batch consisting of the current image and two randomly replayed images from a replay buffer.
+If DecTrain decides to train, we follow the online training process used in previous work~\cite{vodisch2023codeps}.
+In detail, the depth decoder is trained using a self-supervised loss based on the photometric error, structural similarity, and edge-aware smoothness~\cite{vodisch2023codeps}.
+We use provided pose estimates~\cite{dai2017scannet, xiao2013sun3d, liao2022kitti} and an Adam optimizer with learning rate of 0.0001 on a batch of the current image and two randomly replayed images from a replay buffer.
 The replay buffer stores data on up to 300 timesteps in the current environment.
-Following previous work~\cite{vodisch2023codeps}, we update the replay buffer when the current image differs significantly from the images stored in the replay buffer.
+Following previous work~\cite{vodisch2023codeps}, the replay buffer is updated when the current image differs significantly from the images stored.
 We freeze the encoder following previous work~\cite{vodisch2023codeps}, and we freeze the aleatoric uncertainty decoder to maintain stability during online training.